Childhood Soft Tissue Sarcoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment Option Overview

-Because of the rarity of pediatric nonrhabdomyosarcomatous soft tissue sarcomas (NRSTSs), all children, adolescents, and young adults with these tumors should have their treatment coordinated by a multidisciplinary team comprised of pediatric oncologists, surgeons, and radiotherapists.
+Because of the rarity of pediatric nonrhabdomyosarcomatous soft tissue sarcomas (STSs), all children, adolescents, and young adults with these tumors should have their treatment coordinated by a multidisciplinary team comprising pediatric oncologists, pathologists, surgeons, and radiation oncologists.
 To better define the tumors' natural history and response to therapy, children with rare neoplasms should be considered for entry into national or institutional treatment protocols.
 Information about ongoing clinical trials is available from the NCI Web site.

-Every attempt should be made to resect the primary tumor with negative margins before or after chemotherapy.
-Involvement of a surgeon with special expertise in the resection of soft tissue sarcomas in the decision is highly desirable.
 The timing of surgery depends on an assessment of the feasibility and morbidity of surgery.
-If the initial surgery fails to achieve pathologically negative tissue margins or if the initial surgery was done without the knowledge that cancer was present, a re-excision of the affected area should be performed to obtain clear, but not necessarily wide, margins.[1,2,3,4,5] This surgical tenet is true even if no mass was detected by magnetic resonance imaging after initial surgery.; [Level of evidence: 3iiA]
+If the initial operation fails to achieve pathologically negative tissue margins or if the initial surgery was done without the knowledge that cancer was present, a re-excision of the affected area should be performed to obtain clear, but not necessarily wide, margins.[1,2,3,4,5] This surgical tenet is true even if no mass is detected by magnetic resonance imaging after initial surgery.; [Level of evidence: 3iiA]

 Regional lymph node metastases at diagnosis are unusual and appear most likely with epithelioid and clear cell sarcomas.
 Sentinel lymph node mapping is employed at some centers to identify the regional nodes that are the most likely to be involved, although its widespread contribution to the staging and management of these tumors has yet to be clearly defined.[9,10,11]